sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-11_indo-aryans-of-the-middle-east.md

 +++
-title = "Indo-Aryans of the Middlexa0East"
+title = "Indo-Aryans of the Middle East"

 +++
 The Indo-Aryans of the second millenium Middle East have been a topic of